dkatz23238/pybotlib-tutorial/how-to-make-a-robot.md

 file and instantiate a profile while loading the firefox webdriver.
 Usually located at /home/$USER/.mozilla/firefox
 ```

 All actions are performed through the single object instance ```pybotlib.VirtualAgent```.
 In the example below the object is called mybot.
 Once we create our VirtualAgent object we wil proceed to create a log file for it to log messages to and finally open a webbrowser.
 To start browsing the web with the RPA you must call the get_geckodriver script that downloads the latest version of the firefox-geckodriver and places it in the current working directory.
-No dependancy is needed to create the RPA log file.
+No dependency is needed to create the RPA log file.

 If you are running Linux you can try this code out on your machine, if your a mac or windows user we will spin up a virtual linux destkop in the next section.

 The following code presents what most RPA scripts should start with using pybotlib.
-It imports necesary packages, downloads the latest geckodriver, istansiates the VirtualAgent, initializes a web driver, and finally goes to access some website (in this case google.com).
+It imports needed packages, downloads the latest geckodriver, istantsiates the VirtualAgent, initializes a web driver, and finally goes to access some website (in this case google.com).

 ```python